Vivacity Consulting

 Vivacity Consulting: Your Medical Education Guide

 Medical education is no longer about talking heads in a conference room.
-It must produce measurable results and it is best when it impacts the actual practice of the attendee in a long-term fashion.
+It must produce measurable results and it is best when it impacts the practice of the attendee in a long-term fashion.

-Vivacity Consulting’s experts can review your current program, audit your previous activities and make recommendations for enhancing or expanding your CME program.
+Vivacity Consulting’s experts can review your current program, audit your previous activities and make recommendations for enhancing or expanding your CE or CME program.
 Your programs will be more attractive to your attendees if they provide documented improvement in health care, address ways to overcome barriers, or help to meet certification needs, such as MOC (maintenance of certification).

 Filed Under: CME Solutions